Belgium national football team results: Record per opponent

 The following table shows Belgium's all-time international record per opponent.
 It excludes any unofficial matches.

 Note: countries considered as a continuity by the FIFA are put in italics.
 Their statistics are in fact composed of multiple countries that are also included separately.

+Last updated: Italy vs. Belgium, 25 September 2026.
+Statistics include official FIFA-recognised matches only.
+(Note: Note that the friendlies against Romania on 14 November 2012 and against Luxembourg on 26 May 2014 are not FIFA-recognised due to an excessive number of substitutions according to the Laws of the Game.
+The Belgian and Czech football federations were too late in asking that the match against Czech Republic on 5 June 2017 would be official.)